-Since the end of the 15-year civil war, it is estimated that approximately 350,000 Lebanese remain internally displaced, which has resulted in the isolation of large portions of the population.
-There also remain almost 400,000 Palestinian refugees in southern Lebanon, who have not been allowed to return to Palestine following the 1948 Arab-Israeli War.
+Since the end of the 15-year civil war, approximately 350,000 Lebanese remain internally displaced, which has resulted in the isolation of large portions of the population.
+There also remain almost 400,000 Palestinian refugees in southern Lebanon, who have not been allowed to return to Palestine following the 1948 Arab-Israeli War (Middle East Concern).

 Lebanon’s literacy rate is at an average of 93.9% of the population aged 15 and above.
 Of a population of 6.2 million (2016 estimate), some 74% have access to the internet.
 (CIA World Factbook) According to SAT-7 surveys carried out in 2008, 6.6% of the population has watched SAT-7 or continue to watch it.

 LebanonGiving Young People a Voice »